-Legenda: Not applicable: not included in S123 calculations as not relevant for portco; not material: not included in S123 calculations as assessed not of material importance; Spent based: GHG emissions derived from spendings of portfolio company multiplied by a spent based emission factor; Activity based: GHG emissions derived from bottom up activity data (e.g. actual amount of flights taken or actual kWh energy consumed) or proxy's for activity data (e.g. estimated kWh energy consumed), multiplied with activity based emission factor; Not available: not included due to lack of data obtained (based on verbal confirmation of building owner) (2) Limited: only limited capital goods included, as limited information was available (mainly laptops and other IT hardware); (3) Full: all capital goods included, except for leased cars
+Legenda: Not applicable: not included in S123 calculations as not relevant for portco; not material: not included in S123 calculations as assessed not of material importance; Spent based: GHG emissions derived from spendings of portfolio company multiplied by a spent based emission factor; Activity based: GHG emissions derived from bottom up activity data (e.g. actual amount of flights taken or actual kWh energy consumed) or proxy's for activity data (e.g. estimated kWh energy consumed), multiplied with activity based emission factor; Not available: not included due to lack of data.

 Note that portfolio companies work with consultants or tools that provide emission factors, as such the approach and actual emissions can vary across portfolio companies.
-(1) Haulogy calculation is based on the assumption of a green energy contract in its office in Neupré, however, no written proof of this contract is